Hendrexy/Moustache_Republic_Tech_Interview_Hendrex/README.md

      <li> shopping-cart-icon.png</li>
    </ul>

-<h4> Thank you for reading my code!
-I'm turly passionate about web development and willing go deep into the E-commerce field. </h4>
+<h4> Thank you for reading my code! </br>I'm turly passionate about web development and willing go deep into the E-commerce field. </h4>